by Texas Homesteader ~

 Our Valentine’s Day Tradition

-We’ll sit down at the table with candlelight & soft music and enjoy each other’s loving gesture with a glass of wine served in our finest crystal.
+When enjoying our Valentine’s Day meal we’ll sit down at the table with candlelight & soft music.
+We’ll enjoy each other’s loving gesture with a glass of wine served in our finest crystal.

 When we sit down to enjoy that special meal it’s a gift given directly from our hearts.
-And we enjoy a togetherness that might be more difficult in a crowded restaurant.
-And although we’ve enjoyed a decadent and extravagant meal together, it’s a tiny fraction of what it would have cost had we eaten at even a lower-end chain restaurant instead.
+And we enjoy a togetherness that might be significantlyt more difficult in a loud, crowded restaurant.

 How about you?
 How do you celebrate Valentine’s Day without breaking the bank?